CHARLES (CHARLIE) GWATHMEY, FAIA (1938-2009)

 1988 - The Garey House, 23 Mauwee Brook Road, Kent CT.
 About 4500 sf on nine acres.
 Ambrosino DePinto & Schmieder, mechanical engineers; structural engineer, Robert Silman; built by Ambroziatis.
 Commissioned in 1983.
 Featured in Architectural Record Houses 1988.
 Sold in 2002 to Donna and Benjamin Rosen.
 Addition in 2023 by Handel Architects.
 For sale in 2024.

 1989 - The Robert Steinberg Residence, 14 Gracie Lane, Apaquogue, East Hampton NY.
 Bottom photo by Steven Brooke.
 Commissioned 1986.
 8500 square feet on four acres.
 Originally the siding was darker, top photos.
 Featured in GA Houses 33.
 Sold in 1995 to Howard D. and Sheri Schultz.
+He was CEO of Starbucks.
 Renovated by Kang Chang, a former Gwathmey Siegel associate.
+Schultz still owners as of 2019.

 1989 - The Oprah Winfrey Apartment, Chicago IL.
 Unbuilt.